-This policy, supported by the school's acceptable use agreements for staff, governors, visitors and pupils, is to protect the interests and safety of the whole school community.
+This policy, supported by the school's acceptable use agreements for staff, governors, volunteers, visitors and pupils, is to protect the interests and safety of the whole school community.
 It is linked to the following mandatory school policies: child protection, health and safety, home-school agreements, and behaviour/pupil discipline (including the anti-bullying) policy.
-In addition, it is to be read in conjunction with General Data Protection Regulation (GDPR).
+In addition, it is to be read in conjunction with our school's General Data Protection Regulation (GDPR) policies available on the school website.